Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

 EQH’s Market Performance

-EQH stock saw a decrease of -10.37% in the past week, with a monthly decline of -11.86% and a quarterly a decrease of -6.23%.
-The volatility ratio for the week is 3.17%, and the volatility levels for the last 30 days are 2.74% for Equitable Holdings Inc. (EQH).
-The simple moving average for the last 20 days is -10.25% for EQH stock, with a simple moving average of -2.56% for the last 200 days.
+The stock of Equitable Holdings Inc. (EQH) has seen a -20.63% decrease in the past week, with a -21.18% drop in the past month, and a -17.55% fall in the past quarter.
+The volatility ratio for the week is 4.74%, and the volatility levels for the past 30 days are at 2.89% for EQH.
+The simple moving average for the last 20 days is -20.26% for EQH stock, with a simple moving average of -14.60% for the last 200 days.

 Analysts’ Opinion of EQH